coastlinevibe/a2zsellr/README.md

 - **Restrictions**:
   - No sharing on Wednesday, Saturday, Sunday
-  - 5-minute automatic reset (products & listings cleared) - TESTING MODE
+  - 24-hour automatic reset (products & listings cleared)
   - No e-commerce checkout
   - No Google Maps integration
   - No marketing tools